Gastrointestinal Complications (PDQ®): Supportive care - Patient Information [NCI] - Diarrhea

 When was your last bowel movement?
 What was it like (how much, how hard or soft, what color)?
 Was there any blood?

-Have you been dizzy, extremely drowsy, or had any cramping, abdominal pain, nausea, vomiting, fever, or rectal bleeding?
+Have you been dizzy, very drowsy, or had any cramps, pain, nausea, vomiting, or fever?

 What have you eaten?
 What and how much have you had to drink in the past 24 hours?

 Have you lost weight recently?
 How much?

 How often have you urinated in the past 24 hours?

 What medicines are you taking?
 How much and how often?